IndomieGorengSatu/Mie/README.md

-## I was in an 80's band called the prevention.
-We were better than the cure.
+## Two fish are in a tank, one turns to the other and says, "how do you drive this thing?"